John Grant (musician): Solo career (2010–present)

 In January 2021, Grant released the anti-Trump song "The Only Baby" with an accompanying music video.
 In March, he released the single "Boy From Michigan" and announced that his upcoming album would share the single's name.
 In May, the single "Billy" was released, the second from the new album.
 The album was released on June 25 and received acclaim.

 In 2022, Grant recorded a cover of the folk song "God's Gonna Cut You Down" to be used as the opening theme for the BBC One thriller series Inside Man.

+In October 2024, Grant released the single "Stay Down, Lazarus" with Big Special, a punk duo from the Black Country, ahead of their UK and European tour together.

+Grant collaborated with choreographer-director Jonathan Watkins on a ballet adaptation of Christopher Isherwood's A Single Man, which premiered at Aviva Studios in Manchester in July 2025, with Grant performing on stage as a representation of the protagonist's "mind", opposite former Royal Ballet principal dancer Ed Watson playing the protagonist's "body".